sanjayvs1/samarthan/readme.md

 8. **Assessment Portal**: Comprehensive tracking of progress and skill development.

+9. **Conferencing Portal**: Comprehensive tracking of progress and skill development.

 This end-to-end solution empowers users from beginner to professional level, integrating AI-assisted learning, project management, and talent acquisition.

 ###  Features